Medical Negligence Solicitors

-- Future medical treatment –if further treatment is needed as a result of the medical injury, you are entitled to claim for this on a private paying basis.
+- Future medical treatment –if further treatment is needed, you are entitled to claim for this on a private paying basis.

 - Prosthetics – amputees are entitled to claim for the costs of prosthetic in the private sector.
 It is generally accepted that it is not reasonable to expect a claimant to rely on NHS prosthetics only.

-- Pension loss – if a medical accident has forced you to leave your job then it will be necessary to calculate your pension loss.
+- Pension loss – if a medical accident has forced you to leave your job, it will be necessary to calculate your pension loss.
 This can sometimes be quite complex and may require an accountancy expert.

-- Past/Future DIY and gardening – if your injuries prevent you from undertaking household tasks then a claim can be made for employing people to carry out those tasks.
+- Past/Future DIY and gardening – if your injuries prevent you from undertaking household tasks, a claim can be made for employing people to carry out those tasks on your behalf.

 - Interest – interest is also claimed on all past losses

-It can be difficult to advise at the outset as to the amount of compensation you may obtain if your case is successful as this will depend on the particular circumstances of your case, and expert evidence may be required.
-As your case progresses your solicitor will be able to give you a more accurate estimate of what your case is likely to be worth.
+It can be difficult to advise at the outset as to the amount of compensation you may obtain if your case is successful.
+Every case is judged on an individual basis and the amount of compensation awarded can change drastically.
+As your case progresses, your solicitor will be able to give you a more accurate estimate of what your case is likely to be worth.

 Can I bring a claim on behalf of my child?

-Any injured person under 18 is considered to be a child.
+Any injured person under 18 is considered a child.
 They are considered unable to have ‘capacity’ to conduct the claim themselves and deal directly with solicitors.